 Being able to push your employees to their maximum potential will enhance your entire company's potential (not to mention productivity and culture)!
 Here are 7 ways to help your employees reach their full potential at work:

-1. Hire right:
+1. Hire the Right People

 Let your employees know that they can talk to you when they have issues at work, a bit of empathy will go a long way in showing how much you are invested in your employees.
 So many issues in the workplace can be solved just by simply listening and as simple as this may sound, many business leaders rarely practice active listening.
 Brandon Monaghan, Co-Founder of Miracle Brand says,

 Here are four easy tips to improve your listening skills:

-Give the speaker your full attention: No phones and no side conversations!
+1. Give the speaker your full attention: No phones and no side conversations!
 Make it obvious to the speaker that they have your full attention.

-Resist the temptation to interrupt the other while they are speaking.
+3. Don't interrupt: Resist the temptation to interrupt the other while they are speaking.

 Employees need to be thoroughly and continuously evaluated - not only at the end of each year or when they are up for a raise.
-By evaluating your employees, they know what standards are expected of them and they know how they are performing.
+By consistently evaluating your employees, they know what standards are expected of them and they know how they are performing.
 Evaluations also help people to form mental timelines and goals.
 Shiv Gupta, CEO of Incrementors Web Solutions shares his advice:

 Building a culture where employees are engaged to perform at their maximum potential requires strong management skills and a consistent process for providing quality feedback.
 Easier said than done, but recent progress in HR-software designed specifically to address workplace challenges like these is helping significantly.
-Ultimately, quality feedback is what keeps your employee's head in the game and can be used to motivate them to their fullest potential.
+Ultimately, quality feedback is what keeps your employees' heads in the game and can be used to motivate them to their fullest potential.

 Assessing individual potential is crucial to bring out the best in anyone.
 Often times, an unhappy employee is simply a bored one, stuck in an unchallenging and unfulfilling post.
 Take the time to try to understand your employees, maybe some are innovators, some may be followers or even great team leaders.
 Andrew Taylor, Director at Net Lawman recommends using strength assessments as a way to identify employee potential: